purplespider/silverstripe-mypswd-blog-tweaks/README.md

 * __Blog Post:__ Hides to the Featured Image upload location.
 * __Blog Post:__ Sets the "PublishDate" to the current date/time when the page is published for the frst time, if the PublishDate was set to a date/time in the past.
 This makes sure the reported "Published on XXX" is accurate.
 * __Blog Post:__ Removed the Settings > Visibility section, as not normally applicable to blog posts.
-* __Blog Post:__ Adds an IsModified summary field to show in the posts Gridfield if a post has unpublished changes.
-* __Blog Post:__ Adds a "Created" summary field column.
 * __Blog Post:__ Added custom page icon.

 ### To [SilverStripe Comments](https://github.com/silverstripe/silverstripe-comments):